 There are several resources that I’ve found helpful, and I’m sure there are others that I don’t know about.
 I don’t think that it has to be a certain style or kind of music.
 I do think that it matters if the artists singing and playing are doing so from the right place and with the right Spirit.
 That’s why I’ve specified worship music here.
 Not all Christian music is worship, in my opinion, although I enjoy most all of it if I’m just listening.
 But, if I’m wanting to shift my atmosphere, then I pay more attention to which music I sense the Spirit in the most.

 Some of my favorite artists for this are: Bethel Music, The Torwalts, Kim Walker-Smith, and the Helsers.

 I’ve recently discovered a musician, Del Hungerford, who records music with the pitch tuned to A432, which is the same as the sounds of nature and the cosmos.
 She finds that music at this frequency is healing.
 I have begun to use it to help set the atmosphere in my office during sessions, it’s instrumental, so it works well.
 You can find more information at www.healingfrequenciesmusic.com.
 Use the coupon code A=432 or sign up for her newsletter and you can get a free download of one of her songs.
-Currently her Christmas special (2015) is $2.99/single download from her site.
 Her songs are quite long, 25-30 minutes each, and they flow well from one to the other.

 Have you used music to saturate your atmosphere?
 What are some of your favorite resources?
-If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, or on Amazon here.
+If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, at my online shop or other retailers here.